 After killing an Egyptian taskmaster, Moses fled Egypt and ran to Midian where, according to the sages, he lived in exile for 40 years.
 While in Midian, he married Zipporah, the daughter of Midianite priest Jethro, also known as Reuel.
-His experiences in Midian transformed him into the greatest leader Israel has known; taking the Hebrews out of Egypt, acting as the intermediary to bring the Torah down from heaven, and leading the Children of Israel through the desert for 40 years.
+His experiences in Midian transformed him into the greatest leader Israel has known; taking the Hebrews out of Egypt, Splitting the Red Sea, acting as the intermediary to bring the Torah down from heaven, and leading the Children of Israel through the desert for 40 years.

 The nation of Midian was descended from Abraham.
 After his wife Sarah died, Abraham married Keturah who bore him six sons: Zimran, Jokshan, Medan, Midian, Ishbak, and Shuah (Genesis 25:1–2).
 The fourth son, Midian, had five sons: Ephah, Epher, Hanok, Abida, and Eldaah (Genesis 25:4; 1 Chronicles 1:33).